IP Policy vs. IP Strategy – Synergistic Approaches

 A well-crafted IP policy helps businesses strengthen their competitive edge, maximise return on innovation, and ensure IP is properly managed across teams, departments, and geographies.

 It is surprising therefore that many established businesses still lack a formal IP policy.
 Why?
 Often because they have grown without needing one—or believe that legal protections are already in place.
-However, without a structured approach to identifying, managing, and protecting IP, businesses risk inefficiencies, missed commercial opportunities, technology and confidential information leaching from the business, and costly disputes.
+However, without a structured approach to identifying, managing, and protecting IP, the costs quickly outstrip any benefits of ignoring this.

 When to Formalise an IP Policy